codecypher/LearnAI/Level-0/ml/data_prep.md

 ### Integer (Ordinal) Encoding

-To make sure that the ML algorithm interprets the ordinal features correctly, we need to convert the categorical string values into integers.
+To make sure that the ML algorithm interprets the ordinal features correctly, we need to convert the categorical string values to integers.

 Unfortunately, there is no convenient function that can automatically derive the correct order of the labels of our size feature.

-Thus, we have to define the mapping manually.
+Therefore, we need to define the mapping manually.

 ```py
     size_mapping = { 'XL': 3, 'L': 2, 'M': 1}